ecmagnuson/VCFProject/ElliottTutorial.md

 ![a) Anatomy of a VCF file. b-f) Further explanation of the BAM alignment representation of a genome and its VCF representation. g) Recommended VCF representation of alignment data that could be ambiguous [1].](./Figures/VCFAnatomy.png){ width=90% }

 <p> &emsp; The variant ID is a unique value that is useful when looking to search for information about the variant.
 For example, in our VCF example above, the one row that exists has an ID of `rs12`.
 This SNP ID is assigned by the NCBI's database of SNPs, called dbSNP or the European Variation Archive (EVA).
-The European Bioinformatics Institute (EMBL-EBI) has a great [resource](https://www.ebi.ac.uk/training/online/courses/human-genetic-variation-introduction/variant-identification-and-analysis/variant-identifiers/) listing all of the varying ID values and where they come from [7]. </p>
+The European Bioinformatics Institute (EMBL-EBI) has a great [resource](https://www.ebi.ac.uk/training/online/courses/human-genetic-variation-introduction/variant-identification-and-analysis/variant-identifiers/) [listing](https://www.ebi.ac.uk/training/online/courses/human-genetic-variation-introduction/variant-identification-and-analysis/variant-identifiers/) all of the varying ID values and where they come from. </p>
 <p> &emsp; You may have noticed that there is some meta data information in Figure 2a that I did not introduce.
 The specifics of what each line means can become quite convoluted.
 The NIH has an [excellent resource](https://www.ncbi.nlm.nih.gov/snp/docs/products/vcf/redesign/) on INFO tags and their meaning.
 Likewise, the 1000s Genome Project created a [poster](https://vcftools.sourceforge.net/VCF-poster.pdf) with a VCF example as well. </p>

 # Tutorial